 I will say today that I remember, 20 years ago, that I felt true fear and anxiety.
 A few days ago, I thought those feelings on that brilliant Tuesday were the first time I felt them, at 13 years old.
 Now, I’m fairly certain it was the second time that I felt fear, anxiety, and despair.
 The first time was on April 20, 1999, the day of the Columbine High School massacre.

 I think of the 2,977 innocent lives that were lost on the four planes, the World Trade Center, and the Pentagon.
 I think of the firefighters and other first responders.
 All of them were heroes and heroines.
 I think of the unborn children.
 I think of the children who lost their parents or their other family members.
-The entire nation – The entire word – was changed on September 11, 2001.
+The entire nation – The entire world – was changed on September 11, 2001.

 I was watching the sun rise this morning as I drove to get breakfast for Al and I this morning.
 I stopped the podcast I was listening to mid-sentence, and I found myself praying as I drove back home.
 I was expressing gratitude for still being on this Earth, watching another sunrise.